-KARINA A. LITVACK
+KARINA A. LITVACK Year of birth: 1962

-Year of birth: 1962 Position: Director Participation in Committees: Sustainability and Scenarios Committee (Chairman); Remuneration Committee (Member) In office since: May 2014 Number of positions held in other companies for the purposes of the Board advice on the maximum number of offices: -Slate elected on: minority (Italian and foreign institutional investors)
+Position: Director

+Participation in Committees: Sustainability and Scenarios Committee

+(Chairman); Remuneration Committee (Member)

+Slate elected on: minority (Italian and foreign institutional investors)

 She was born in Montreal in 1962 and she has been a Director in Eni since May 2014.
 She is currently Chairman of the Governing Board of the Climate Governance Initiative, a member of the Board of Governors of the CFA Institute and a member of the Senior Advisory Panel of Critical Resource.